cisfoobar/calendar-converter-server/README.md

 npm run start
 ```

-Then visit localhost:3000 in your bowser to retrieve timetable information.
+Then visit `localhost:3000/?name=<Name to search for>` in your bowser to retrieve timetable information.